molinfo-vienna/CDPKit/README.md

 # About

-CDPKit is an open-source cheminformatics software toolkit written in C++.
-In addition to the C++ API CDPKit provides a Python-interfacing layer that allows to use all of CDPKit's functionality from Python scripts.
+CDPKit is an open-source cheminformatics software toolkit implemented in C++.
+In addition to the C++ API a Python-interfacing layer is provided that allows to use all of CDPKit's functionality from Python scripts.
 CDPKit features a high-quality and well-tested modular implementation of basic functionality typically required by any higher-level software application in the field of cheminformatics.
 This includes data structures for the representation and analysis of chemical structures, routines for the I/O of small molecule and macromolecular data in different file formats (MDL Mol and SDF, Mol2, PDB, MMTF, SMILES, etc.), ring and aromaticity perception, pharmacophore generation, substructure searching, molecular fingerprinting, molecule fragment generation (RECAP, BRICS), 2D structure layout and visualization, 3D structure and conformer generation ([CONFORT](https://www.researchsquare.com/article/rs-1597257/v1)), physicochemical property prediction, and so on.

 At its core, CDPKit delivers a set of command line tools and software libraries (CDPL) that enable researchers to work with molecular data in a systematic and efficient manner, allowing seamless integration with other software and databases.

-Furthermore, CDPkit integrates with various machine learning and data mining libraries, enabling scientists to build predictive models for molecular properties.
+Furthermore, CDPKit integrates with various machine learning and data mining libraries, enabling scientists to build predictive models for molecular properties.
 This makes it a valuable tool in the field of computational drug discovery, where machine learning is employed to predict the biological activity, toxicity, and other properties of potential drug candidates.
 An example of the integration can be found in the source code of this [publication](https://www.mdpi.com/1420-3049/26/20/6185).